Benefits of consuming hibiscus tea and side effects that you should know

 Another health benefit of drinking hibiscus tea: Helps you to keep cholesterol levels in check.
 By doing that your heart and blood vesels stay healthy.

-In a study published in The Journal of Alternative and Complementary Medicine in august 2009, researches investigated the hypolipidemic effects of sour tea (Hibiscus sabdariffa) in patients with diabetes and compare them with those of black tea.
+In a study published in The Journal of Alternative and Complementary Medicine in august 2009, researchers investigated the hypolipidemic effects of sour tea (Hibiscus sabdariffa) in patients with diabetes and compare them with those of black tea.

 The results from the study showed that drinking this tea two times daily for one month reduced cholesterol levels among diabetes patients.
 Including the “bad” cholesterol – LDL and triglycerides levels while boosting levels of the “good” cholesterol HDL.